Benue students laud SDGs, PEPAD over medicare projects - Nigeria Today

 Benue students laud SDGs, PEPAD over medicare projects

-NATIONAL Union of Benue State Students, NUBESS, has expressed satisfaction that the office of the special adviser on Development Cooperation, SDGs, and NEPAD to Benue State governor, Samuel Ortom, has judiciously utilised the funds provided for health care facilities in the state.
-NUBESS noted that SDGs’ office had been able to extensively intervene in this […]
+National Union of Benue State Students, NUBESS, has expressed satisfaction that the office of the Special Adviser on Development Cooperation, SDGs and NEPAD to Benue State Governor, Samuel Ortom has judiciously utilised the funds made available for health care facilities in the state.
+NUBESS state further that SDGs’ office has been able to extensively intervene […]

 This post was syndicated from Nigerian Pilot: Nigerian Newspaper.
 Click here to read the full text on the original website.